 Behavior Based Safety Looks at the Leading Indicators

-Safety is about preventing accidents and injuries in the workplace – if you are only implementing protective measures after an incident has occurred, you have already lost the safety game.
-Solely relying on data from accidents, injuries, and deaths – preventable incidents – defeats the purpose of a safety program altogether.
-Chad Rasmussen, EHS Manager at Cardinal Health puts it “Injury numbers are lagging indicators, so I try to avoid using them wherever possible.
+Effective safety management is fundamentally about prevention — not reaction.
+If you are only implementing corrective measures after an incident has occurred, your safety program is operating entirely in lagging-indicator mode.
+Lagging indicators — injury counts, lost-time rates, OSHA recordables — tell you what has already gone wrong.
+Leading indicators — observation completion rates, near-miss reports, hazard identification rates, corrective action closure times — tell you where risk is building before an incident occurs.
+This distinction is central to OSHA’s recommended approach to safety program management and is explicitly addressed in ISO 45001 Clause 9.1.1.
+Chad Rasmussen, EHS Manager at Cardinal Health, describes this clearly: “Injury numbers are lagging indicators, so I try to avoid using them wherever possible.
 Even if people are going through the motions of a behavior-based observation, it still has the positive effect of getting people to think about safety and knowing that people are watching them.
 There are few secrets on a production floor.”
-A well-designed BBS program aims to recognize trends before they result in an injury or incident.
+A well-designed BBS program identifies behavioral trends and environmental risk factors before they result in an injury or a costly OSHA recordable event.

 BBS Data is all About Utilization